Newman-Janis Algorithm from Taub-NUT Instantons

-An explicit relation is $\rstar(ix,iy,iz) = i\rprol(x,y,z)$, which follows from analytic continuation.
-Intuitively, the Wick rotation has turned the \textit{oblate} spheroids into \textit{prolate} spheroids.
-As a result, the line element in \eqref{eq:line-in-wick} is now ill-defined over a ``needle'' along $x,y=0$, $z \in [-a,a]$ as the degenerate prolate spheroid at $r = a$.
-But intriguingly, the curvature invariants indicate that the true singularities are only the endpoints of this needle, which are exactly the two points described by \eqref{eq:variety-Wick}.
+The level sets of $\rprol$ are now prolate spheroids.
+The line element in \eqref{eq:line-in-wick} is ill-defined over a ``needle'' along $x,y=0$ and $z \in [-a,a]$, which is the degenerate prolate spheroid at $\rprol = a$.
+Curvature invariants imply that the boundary of this needle is only truly singular, which exactly describes the set of two points specified by \eqref{eq:variety-wick}.

-Remarkably, the physical interpretation of these point singularities turn out to be \textit{Taub-NUT instantons}, which are ``extremal'' cases of the Taub-NUT \cite{Taub:1950ez,Newman:1963yy} solution for the mass being $+i$\,(SD) or $-i$\,(ASD) times the NUT charge.
-If one zooms to the upper tip of the needle by taking $z \mapsto z+a$ in \eqref{eq:line-in-wick} and then sending $a \to \infty$, one exactly finds the SD Taub-NUT metric established by \rcite{note-sdtn}.
-Similarly, the lower tip of the needle describes the ASD Taub-NUT metric.
-In \fref{fig:factorization}, these instantons are depicted as a black dot (\zag) and a white dot (\zig), respectively.

-What is the physical interpretation of the bulk part of the needle, then?
-As is well-known, the Taub-NUT solution serves as the \textit{gravitational analog of dyon}, i.e., a particle carrying both electric and magnetic charges \cite{dowker1974nut,demianski1966combined}.
-As such, its metric develops a line defect as the analog of the Dirac string, dubbed \textit{Misner string} \cite{Misner:1963flatter,Bonnor:1969ala}.
-Consistent with this fact, the bulk part of the needle precisely turns out to be a finite Misner string, transporting a gravitomagnetic flux between the instantons.
-In \fref{fig:factorization}, this string is depicted as a dotted line connecting the dots.